hbc/NGS_Data_Analysis_Course/sessionIII/lessons/07_functional_analysis.md

 ### Co-expression clustering

 Co-expression clustering is often used to identify genes of novel pathways or networks by grouping genes together based on similar trends in expression.
 These tools are useful in identifying genes in a pathway, when their participation in a pathway and/or the pathway itself is unknown.
-These tools cluster genes with similar expression patterns to create 'modules' of co-exressed genes which often reflect functionally similar groups of genes.
-These 'modules' can then be compared    across conditions or in a time-course experiment to identify any biologically relevant dysfunction.
+These tools cluster genes with similar expression patterns to create 'modules' of co-expressed genes which often reflect functionally similar groups of genes.
+These 'modules' can then be compared across conditions or in a time-course experiment to identify any biologically relevant pathway or network information.

 You can visualize co-expression clustering using heatmaps, which should be viewed as suggestive only; serious classification of genes needs better methods.